| HOME |

 innovation in

+development training with youth and adult courses.
 In 1993, with the publication of my second handbook about reviewing Playback: A Guide to Reviewing Activities (for the Duke of Edinburgh's Award), I decided to make reviewing skills training my main specialism.
 I have been training trainers, educators and facilitators ever since - in the fields of youth and adult training and education.
 (See my client list.)
 What I provide and where ...I

 have worked in 36